-Graphical user-interface elements (i.e. UI-elements) are the visible graphical elements on a computer screen representing stored information within computers.
-UI-elements do not only represent stored information but also allow users to interact with the software.
-Common examples for UI-elements are windows, text fields, buttons, labels, lists, selection elements.
+Graphical user interface elements (i.e. UI elements) are the graphical elements on a computer screen that represent stored information within computers and allow users to interact with the software.
+Common examples are windows, text fields, buttons, labels, lists, selection elements.

 Text label showing a welcome message

 Text link for resetting the welcome message

 Exit button for closing the application

 To better understand the challenge of reliable UI element identification, let’s take a look at one particular UI element, the text input field.

 How do you know that the framed UI element is a text input field?

 - I read it in the user guide of the software